IZh (motorcycle): From the 1980s to the 21st century

 In the 1980s and 1990s, the IZh plant continued to produce modernized models of the Planeta-4, Planeta-5, Jupiter-4, and Jupiter-5, all of which were based on designs from the late 1950s.
 In the early 1980s, the acquisition of Yamaha XT550 technology was expected to improve the situation, but prototypes such as the Orion (road) and Marafon (universal) models were never mass-produced.
 Only some components, like the front suspension, cast wheels, and disc brakes, were adapted for use in production models starting in 1990.

 In 1960, the plant produced its millionth motorcycle, followed by the 2-millionth in 1965, the 3-millionth in 1970, the 6-millionth in 1981, the 8-millionth in 1986, and the 10.7-millionth in 1999.
 At its peak, the plant produced around 300,000 motorcycles annually.

 After the shift to a market economy in the 1990s, the IZh plant faced economic difficulties due to competition and declining domestic demand, similar to many other Soviet-era large factories producing outdated and low-quality products.
 The plant maintained exports to developing countries, where simple motorcycles were still in demand.
 On June 22, 1996, the motorcycle division was separated into a joint-stock subsidiary company, IzhMash-Moto, which remained under the IzhMash umbrella.
-In 1998, a version of the Jupiter-5 motorcycle with a new 347 cm³ water-cooled engine was introduced, developed by the Izhevsk Mechanical Plant, the manufacturer of the Jupiter engines.
+In 1998, a version of the Jupiter-5 motorcycle with a new 347 cc water-cooled engine was introduced, developed by the Izhevsk Mechanical Plant, the manufacturer of the Jupiter engines.

-In 2001, the company began producing a completely new model, the Junkier, designed in the "chopper" style, with a water-cooled 347 cm³ engine.
+In 2001, the company began producing a completely new model, the Junkier, designed in the "chopper" style, with a water-cooled 347 cc engine.
 These motorcycles were purchased, among others, by the Russian police.
-In 2000, the plant also introduced a light motorcycle (moped) called Kornet, powered by a 50 cm³ engine (produced by Vyatskiye Polyany Machine-Building Plant).
-Additionally, motorcycles with a 249 cm³ single-cylinder four-stroke engine, such as the Planeta-7, Springbok, and Saigak, were also introduced.
+In 2000, the plant also introduced a light motorcycle (moped) called Kornet, powered by a 50 cc engine (produced by Vyatskiye Polyany Machine-Building Plant).
+Additionally, motorcycles with a 249 cc single-cylinder four-stroke engine, such as the Planeta-7, Springbok, and Saigak, were also introduced.

 On 1 April 2008, production of IZh motorcycles ceased due to financial difficulties at the IzhMash conglomerate and the company's non-competitive offerings compared to foreign motorcycles, leading to a sharp decline in demand (to around 5,000 motorcycles per year, while the plant was designed for production of several hundred thousand units).